WilliamVoong/SudokuSolver/README.md

 Finding a orignal backtrack solution on github, and measuring time.
-The eliminate first before executing the backtracking-algorithm solution is approximately 77% faster, when solving the puzzle that is shown above.
+The eliminate first before executing the backtracking-algorithm solution is approximately 77% faster (in this case), when solving the puzzle that is shown above.

 ![alt text](https://github.com/WilliamVoong/SudokuSolver/blob/master/sudoku_backtrack.PNG)